asg017/sqlite-loadable-rs/README.md

 1. [io_uring_vfs](./benchmarks/vfs/io_uring/)
 2. [mem_vfs](./examples/mem_vfs.rs)

+In summary, you need to extend two traits "SqliteIoMethods" and "SqliteVfs", then attach those together in the open function in SqliteVfs.

 ## Examples

 The [`examples/`](./examples/) directory has a few bare-bones examples of extensions, which you can build with: